How Hybrid Editing Works

 Hybrid Editing Cost

-The price for hybrid editing is 6¢ ($.06) a word based on the Microsoft Word or Mac Pages word count. ($200 minimum per submission) There are no shipping and handling fees.
+The price for hybrid editing is four cents ($.04) a word based on the word count in Microsoft Word. ($200 minimum per submission) All work is prepaid.

 Let's Get Started